mgorav/joyent-helloworld/README.md

 ## Overview

+This project will explore how to build [12 factor app](https://12factor.net) using Container Pilot pattern i.e. seamless service registry, discovery etc etc

 Autopilot pattern moves all the orchestration responsibilities to the application itself rather than relying on an external orchestrator. **So what is orachestration?
 Orchestration** is the automation of the operations of an application.
 Most application require operational tasks like connecting them to related components (joyent-helloworld), and some applications require special attention as they start up or shut down to be sure they bootstrap correctly or persist their data.

 **So what is ContainerPilot?
 ContainerPilot** is added to application’s service.
 It communicates with the application’s service on one hand and with Consul on the other hand.
 It takes following key responsibilities: